EDUCATION AND ACHIEVEMENTS

 After relocating, Dr. Littman completed her doctoral studies and was awarded the Doctor of Philosophy degree in Clinical Psychology from Long Island University in Brooklyn, NY.

-She interned at the Albert Einstein College of Medicine for two years, with rotations in neuropsychology, emergency room care, and substance abuse.
+She interned at the Albert Einstein College of Medicine for two years, with rotations in the neuropsychology, emergency room, and substance abuse units at Jacobi Hospital.
 She also obtained advanced training in chronic early trauma, crisis intervention, and eating disorders.

-After receiving her degree, she worked in community mental health, creating and directing the ADHD Service at the Center for Preventive Psychiatry in Yonkers, NY, while establishing her private practice.
+After receiving her PhD, she worked in community mental health, creating and directing the ADHD Service at the Center for Preventive Psychiatry in Yonkers, NY, while establishing her private practice.

 Dr. Littman was an adjunct professor in the Graduate School of Education at Pace University, where she designed and taught the school's first course on Neurodiversity.
 This developmental perspective course became a requirement for teachers respecializing in special education.

-Understanding Girls with ADHD, the book Dr. Littman co-authored with Kathleen Nadeau and Patricia Quinn, was revised in 2015 and is now in its second edition, and translated into numerous languages.
+Understanding Girls with ADHD, the book Dr. Littman co-authored with Kathleen Nadeau and Patricia Quinn in 1999, was revised for a second edition published in 2015, and has been translated into numerous languages and adapted for the Kindle.

-The American Psychological Association chose to profile Dr. Littman's career in 2019.
-She has also appeared in 5 films about ADHD.
+The American Psychological Association selected Dr. Littman's career to be highlighted in an article in 2019.
+She has appeared in 5 films about ADHD, and numerous television appearances.

-She has been named co-chair of the Women's Special Interest Group for APSARD (American Professional Society of ADHD and Related Disorders).
+She was named the inaugural chair of the APSARD's Special Interest Group on Women and Girls (American Professional Society of ADHD and Related Disorders) by the late Dr. Joseph Biederman.

-She is a member of the ADHD expert advisory panel for ADDitude Magazine.
+She is a member of the ADHD expert medical advisory panel for ADDitude Magazine.

 Dr. Littman was a member of the first mental health delegations to travel to Tibet in 2007 and to Cuba in 2009.